Irish Castles: Where History and Paranormal Activity Combine

 As Jeff Balanger says in his aforementioned book, “Ballygally Castle Hotel offers a combination of old-world charm and some feisty Irish spirits.
 If you do happen to get a strange knock on your door in the middle of the night, do be kind to Lady Shaw— the poor girl has been through a lot.”

 Another one of our famous Irish Castles is Castle Saunderson near Belturbet, County Cavan, Ireland.
-It was formerly owned by Saunderson family.
+It was formerly owned by the Saunderson family.

-The original castle was inhabited by the O’Reillys of Breffni and formerly known as Breffni Castle.
+The original castle was inhabited by the O’Reillys of Breffni and was formerly known as Breffni Castle.
 The Saunderson family acquired the original castle during the Ulster plantation.

 In 1977, it was sold by Captain Alexander Saunderson to a businessman, who planned to use it as a residence.
 The estate was sold again in 1990 to be developed as a hotel, but a fire gutted and destroyed most of its interior.

-Alexander Sanderson, of Scotland, was made a Denizen of Ireland, 1613, and was appointed High Sheriff of County Tyrone in 1622, and twice subsequently.
+Alexander Sanderson, of Scotland, was made a Denizen of Ireland, in 1613, and was appointed High Sheriff of County Tyrone in 1622, and twice subsequently.
 He was granted Tullylagan, County Tyrone, and other lands to the extent of 1,000 acres, the whole being erected into the manor of Sanderson in 1630.
-Mr Sanderson died in 1633, leaving three sons, the second of which settled at Portagh, and there built Castle Saunderson, County Cavan.
+Mr Sanderson died in 1633, leaving three sons, the second of which settled at Portagh, and they built Castle Saunderson, County Cavan.

 Castle Saunderson is similar in its general design to Crom Castle in County Fermanagh.
 The entrance is symmetrical, with a battlemented parapet, square and turrets.
-There is a tall central gatehouse tower with its entrance door to the side.
+There is a tall central gatehouse tower with an entrance door to the side.
 The house features several Gothic themes, including the conservatory.

 The core of Castle Saunderson was built by Francis Saunderson around 1779.
-In the mid-1830s the building was remodelled to incorporate the Elizabethan gothic style.
+In the mid-1830s the building was remodelled to incorporate the Elizabethan Gothic style.

 Present Day Camping Site

-Castle Saunderson opened its new 34-acre state of the art building in August 2012.
+Castle Saunderson opened its new 34-acre state-of-the-art building in August 2012.
 The site now includes a camping area that can take up to 1,000.
 The camping grounds include all the required facilities for campers to have and comfortable exciting experience.